Technologicat/unpythonic/macro_extras/README.md

 Such subtleties arise essentially from the difference between a language that natively supports continuations (Scheme, Racket) and one that has continuations hacked on top of it as macros performing a CPS conversion only partially (like Python with ``unpythonic.syntax``, or Common Lisp with PG's continuation-passing macros).
 The macro approach works, but the programmer needs to be careful.

+### What can be used as a continuation?

+A continuation is just a function.
+It must be able to take as many positional arguments as the previous function in the TCO chain is trying to pass into it.
+Keep in mind that:

+ - In ``unpythonic``, a tuple represents multiple return values.
+So a ``return a, b``, which is being fed into the continuation, implies that the continuation must be able to take two positional arguments.

+ - At the end of any function in Python, at least an implicit bare ``return`` always exists.
+It will try to pass in the value ``None`` to the continuation, so the continuation must be able to accept one positional argument.

+If there is an arity mismatch, Python will raise ``TypeError`` as usual.
+(The actual error message may be unhelpful due to the macro transformations; look for a mismatch in the number of values between a ``return`` and the call signature of a function used as a continuation (most often, the ``f`` in a ``cc=f``).)

+Usually, a function to be used as a continuation is defined inside the ``with continuations`` block.
+This automatically introduces the implicit ``cc`` parameter, and in general makes the source code undergo the transformations needed by the continuation machinery.

+However, as the only exception to this rule, if the continuation is meant to act as the endpoint of the TCO chain - i.e. terminating the chain and returning to the original top-level caller - then it may be defined outside the ``with continuations`` block.
+Recall that in a ``with continuations`` block, returning an inert data value (i.e. not making a tail call) transforms into a tail-call into the ``cc`` (with the given data becoming its argument(s)); it does not set the ``cc`` argument of the continuation being called, or even require that it has one.
+(However, a continuation that has no ``cc`` parameter cannot be explicitly tail-called, since a tail-call sets the ``cc`` parameter of the function being tail-called.)

+These observations make ``unpythonic.fun.identity`` eligible as a continuation, even though it is defined elsewhere in the library and has no ``cc`` parameter.

 ### This isn't ``call/cc``!

 Strictly speaking, ``True``.
-The implementation is very different (much more than just [copying a hidden parameter](https://www.ps.uni-saarland.de/~duchier/python/continuations.html)), not to mention it has to be a macro, because it triggers capture - something that would not need to be requested for separately, had we converted the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).
+The implementation is very different (much more than just [exposing a hidden parameter](https://www.ps.uni-saarland.de/~duchier/python/continuations.html)), not to mention it has to be a macro, because it triggers capture - something that would not need to be requested for separately, had we converted the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).

 The selective capture approach is however more efficient when we implement the continuation system in Python, indeed *on Python* (in the sense of [On Lisp](paulgraham.com/onlisp.html)), since we want to run most of the program the usual way with no magic attached.
 This way there is no need to sprinkle absolutely every statement and expression with a ``def`` or a ``lambda``.
 (Not to mention Python's ``lambda`` is underpowered due to the existence of some language features only as statements, so we would need to use a mixture of both, which is already unnecessarily complicated.)
 Function definitions are not intended as [the only control flow construct](https://dspace.mit.edu/handle/1721.1/5753) in Python, so the compiler likely wouldn't optimize heavily enough (i.e. eliminate **almost all** of the implicitly introduced function definitions), if we attempted to use them as such.